GilesStrong/lumin/README.md

         - Head - Takes input features
         - Body - Contains most of the hidden layers
         - Tail - Scales down the body to the desired number of outputs
-        - Endcap - Optional layer for use post-training to provide furhter computation on model outputs; useful when training on a proxy objective
+        - Endcap - Optional layer for use post-training to provide further computation on model outputs; useful when training on a proxy objective
     - Easy loading and saving of pre-trained embedding weights
 - Easy training and inference of ensembles of models:
     - Default training method `fold_train_ensemble`, trains a specified number of models as well as just a single model
     - `Ensemble` class handles the (metric-weighted) construction of an ensemble, its inference, saving and loading, and interpretation
-- Easy exporting of models to other libraies via Onnx
+- Easy exporting of models to other libraries via Onnx
 - Use with CPU and NVidia GPU
 - Evaluation on domain-specific metrics such as Approximate Median Significance via `EvalMetric` class
 - Keras-style callbacks